andywar65/djeocad/README.md

     "DEFAULT_ZOOM": 10,
     "RESET_VIEW": False,
 }`
-If you want a satellite map layer you need a [Mapbox](https://www.mapbox.com/) token adding this to `settings.py` (I use `environs` for secrets):
-`MAPBOX_TOKEN = env.str("MAPBOX_TOKEN")`
+If you want a satellite map layer you need a [Mapbox](https://www.mapbox.com/) token adding this to `settings.py` (I use `environs` for secrets): `MAPBOX_TOKEN = env.str("MAPBOX_TOKEN")`
 ## Usage
 Django-geocad has three models: `Drawing`, `Layer` and `Insertion`.
-Creation, update and deletion of models may happen in admin, where you will need staff permission to perform these tasks.
-A `GeoCAD Manager` permission group is created at migration, but at the moment the feature is not implemented.
+Creation, update and deletion of models may happen in admin or on the frontend.
+To perform these tasks user must be granted `GeoCAD Manager` permission group (created at migration).
 To create a `Drawing` you will need a `DXF file` in ASCII format. `DXF` is a drawing exchange format widely used in `CAD` applications.
 If `geodata` is embedded in the file, it will be ignored: this app is suitable for small drawings, representing a building, a group of buildings or a small neighborhood.
 To geolocate the drawing you just need to know where your `World Coordinate System origin (0,0,0)` is located.
 A good position for the `WCS origin` could be the cornerstone of a building, or another geographic landmark close to the items of the drawing.
 Check also the rotation of the `Y axis` with respect to the `True North`: it is typical to orient the drawings most conveniently for drafting purposes, unrespectful of True North.
 Please note that positive angles (from Y axis to True North) are counter clockwise.
 So back to our admin panel, let's add a Drawing.
 You will have to select the `Author` of the drawing, a `Title`, a short description, an image and the `DXF file`.
 In the map select the location of your `WCS origin`, then enter the `Rotation` (angle with respect to True North).
 Eventually check `Private` to prevent other users from viewing your drawing.
 Press the `Save and continue` button.
 If all goes well the `DXF file` will be extracted and a list of `Layers` will be attached to your drawing.
 Each layer inherits the `Name` and color originally assigned in CAD. `ARC`, `CIRCLE`, `LINE` and `LWPOLYLINE` entities are visible on the map panel.
 It is possible to change layer name and layer entities.
 If unnested `BLOCKS` are present in the drawing, they will be extracted and inserted on respective layer.
 Please notice that all entities forming the `BLOCK` will be placed on layer `0`. `Blocks` share the same model as `Layers`, so they can be modified in frontend.
 Insertion point is at (LAT=0, LONG=0).
 When updating a `Block` you will be able to access it's instances.
 Apart from normal CRUD operations, you can also `explode` an instance: the instance will be deleted, but it's entities will be transferred to insertion layer (this is common practice in CAD).
+If you want to create a new `BLOCK`, make a `Layer` first.
+Layer can be transformed to block (an instance of the block will replace layer).
 ## On the frontend
 On the navigation bar look for `Projects/GeoCAD`.
 Two `List` frontend views are implemented: `List of all drawings`, `List by author`, where drawings are just markers on the map.
 Note that `private` drawings will be hidden from non authors in all views.
 Click on a marker and follow the link in the popup: you will land on the `Drawing Detail` page, with layers displayed on the map.
 If you are the author of this drawing, you can access all `CRUD` views for `Drawings`, `Layers` and `Insertions`.
 Note that all entities on a layer inherit layer color.
 ## Downloading
 In `Drawing Detail` view it is possible to download back the (eventually modified) `DXF file`.
 Some limitations apply: the `True North` will be respected, `ARC` and `CIRCLE` entities will be approximated to `LWPOLYLINES`, and `Layers` will have `True Colors` instead of `ACI Colors`.
 Beware that if layers have been modified and a download is performed, the stored file will be replaced too, and rotation will be set to zero (True North).
+## Changelog v1.6.0
+* Transform layer to block
+* C*UD views need permissions
 ## Changelog v1.5.0
 * CRUD of block instances
 * Ability to switch single layers on/off in drawing detail view